filscentia/roman-arabic-numbers/README.md

 If you run `npm start` then you can see the languages that currently have coded up implementations.
 And how to run them in the interactive mode.

 ### Structure
- - The `_general` folder  contains implementations in general purpose languages, eg JavaScript, C, Java
+ - The `code` folder  contains implementations in general purpose languages, eg JavaScript, C, Java
  - The `_scripts` folder contains scripts for running the whole tests etc.
  - The `_test` foler has all the test data, including the answers!

-Within `_general` there is a directory for each language.
+Within `code` there is a directory for each language.
 Within this there is `package.json` file.
 This is only present to documented information about the language - and the commands required for setup, build, and test.
 Each language can use it's own typical build system. eg Java has Gradle, C has make.

 ## Design guidelines